 What subjects do you tutor?

-I tutor language arts from K-12 (reading, writing, grammar, vocabulary, etc.), English proficiency for adults, and preparation for verbal portions of exams (SAT, PSAT, TOEFL, etc.)
+I tutor language arts to students of all ages, from preschool through grade 12 (reading, writing, grammar, vocabulary, etc.), English proficiency for adults, and preparation for verbal portions of exams (SAT, PSAT, TOEFL, etc.).

 For parents who also want math instruction for their children, please know that I am proficient in math through Algebra I and Geometry and that I am happy to answer students' questions about particular concepts or homework items in math.
 I'm also glad to help with any difficulties with math study skills or problem-solving skills as they arise, such as strategies for memorizing multiplication facts.
 However, I don't hold a degree in math or math education and so I don't include math as part of any student's regular planned lessons.
 Students in need of regular, planned math instruction should seek an additional tutor.